Incorporating Learnable Membrane Time Constant to Enhance Learning of Spiking Neural Networks: Experiments

-Tab.~\ref{table: cmp neuron and pool} summarizes the accuracy-A of SNNs with different neuron models and pooling layers on all six datasets.
-The performance of different methods on simple datasets, such as MNIST and N-MNIST, is very close and not notable.
-When the dataset is complicated, the accuracies of SNNs with PLIF neurons are superior to that with LIF neurons in general.
-The last row in Tab.~\ref{table: cmp neuron and pool} shows that the performance of max-pooling is similar to that of average-pooling, which proves that the previous suspect about using max-pooling in SNNs is not reasonable.
-It is remarkable that the max-pooling gets slightly higher accuracies on CIFAR-10, CIFAR10-DVS, and DVS128 Gesture datasets, showing its better fitting capability in complex tasks.
+We further study the effect of max-pooling.
+Tab.~\ref{table: max vs avg} compares the accuracy of the proposed SNNs with max-pooling/average-pooling on four challenging datasets.
+The performance of max-pooling is similar to that of average-pooling, which indicates that the previous conclusion that max-pooling results in significant information loss in SNNs is not reasonable.
+Remarkably, the max-pooling gets slightly higher accuracies on CIFAR-10, CIFAR10-DVS, and DVS128 Gesture datasets, showing its better fitting capability in complex tasks.